jasongrimes/grimesit-mm/_pages/services.md

 author_profile: true
 ---

-Grimes IT provides technical services to help web-based businesses grow.
+Grimes IT provides technical services to grow web-based businesses.

 ## Full-stack web development

 ![full](/assets/images/feature-development-ltr.jpg){: .full}

-Grimes IT specializes in web application development---building software applications that run on the World Wide Web.
+Grimes IT specializes in **web app development**---building software applications that run on the World Wide Web.

 What is "full stack" development?
-Think of a web app as a collection of technology choices, layered or stacked together like bricks or a card deck.
+Think of a web app as a collection of technology choices, stacked like bricks or a card deck.
-A full-stack developer works with all the technologies in the stack.
+A full-stack developer works with all the technology "layers" in the stack.

-Web application stacks typically include layers for user interfaces, data, business logic, and APIs.
+The layers of web application stacks typically include user interfaces, data, business logic, and APIs.

 ### User interfaces